Getting Started

 // pattern: './path/to/locales/*.{json,json5,yaml,yml}', // extension is glob formatting!

-// localeKey: 'file' // or 'key'
+// localeKey: 'file' // or 'path' or 'key'

 // }